The Qwerkies

 The Trail

-The Qwerkies are weather resistant so the trail can be left up for the whole summer holiday period, in safe places, like peoples’ gardens or businesses.
-It will be fully accessible by foot or cycle / wheelchair / buggy all the way to Bootle Strand and the Salt and Tar.
-There is a map below so you can access different sections of the trail on different occasions, and also to show how to reach it by bus or train or car.
-Along the way there are many “Qwerkies” for people to find, both big and small, representing the variety of people and diversity we enjoy.
-The Qwerkies are all be made from recycled materials by different schools and community groups, faith groups and businesses too.
-They will stay up for the whole summer holidays as a fun activity to find and to encourage exercise and use of Sefton’s green spaces.
+The Qwerkies were weather resistant so the trail was left up for the whole summer holiday period, in safe places, like peoples’ gardens or businesses.
+It was fully accessible by foot or cycle / wheelchair / buggy all the way to Bootle Strand and the Salt and Tar.
+There is a map below so you can see where the different sections of the trail were.
+Along the way there were many “Qwerkies” for people to find, both big and small, representing the variety of people and diversity we enjoy.
+The Qwerkies were all made from recycled materials by different schools and community groups, faith groups and businesses too.
+They will stayed for the whole summer holidays as a fun activity to find and to encourage exercise and use of Sefton’s green spaces.

-The Qwerkie Trail starts at The Bus Yard Bar on Waterloo Promenade and follows a 4 mile route to the Salt and Tar next to Bootle Strand.
-(Or you could do it the other way round!)
+The Trail opened with 40 Qwerkies, The Qwerkie Trail started at The Bus Yard Bar on Waterloo Promenade and followed a 4 mile route to the Salt and Tar next to Bootle Strand.
+(Though some people did it the other way around!)

 Directions from Waterloo to Bootle.